 - Enjoy soccer, tennis, ping pong, foosball, bocce ball, skiing, snowboarding, backpacking, canoeing, SCUBA, outdoor activities in general

-- Enjoy riding my beater motor cycle when its running, woodworking, and reading when I get a chance
+- Enjoy riding my beater motor cycle when its running, woodworking, and reading

 - Linux geek/open source advocate